KevinAst/feature-u/docs/intro.md

 number of good articles that discuss this topic _(with insights on feature-based design and structure)_.

-{{book.sym.featureDu}} is a utility library that manages and streamlines this process.
+**feature-u** is a utility library that manages and streamlines this process.
 It automates some of the mundane details of your features and helps in promoting features that are **plug-and-play**.

-{{book.sym.featureDu}} allows you to **focus your attention on the "business end" of your features!**
+**feature-u** allows you to **focus your attention on the "business end" of your features!**

 _Go forth and compute!!_